aws/sagemaker-python-sdk/doc/using_mxnet.rst

 .. code:: python

     def model_fn(model_dir):
         """Load the Gluon model.
-Called once when hosting service starts.
+Called when the hosting service starts.

         Args:
             model_dir (str): The directory where model files are stored.